Skip to content Skip to main navigation Skip to footer

 As part of the application process, you must agree to authorize the BCSO to conduct a criminal history check.
 Felony convictions or other circumstances that would make participation inappropriate may be cause for denial of admission.

-Most of the instructors are sworn Deputies of the Benton County Sheriff’s Office who teach in their area of expertise.
-Other instructors are connected with the Sheriff’s Office either as employees or volunteers, or as members of other agencies in law enforcement or criminal justice.
+Most instructors are sworn Benton County Sheriff’s Office Deputies who teach in their area of expertise.
+Other instructors work with the Sheriff’s Office as employees, volunteers, or law enforcement partner agencies.

 The first class, and the majority of classes, will meet at the Law Enforcement Building (LEB) Police Conference Room (PCR – first floor), 180 NW 5th Street, Corvallis.

-But we’ll also be at the boat docks and at other locations in the County.
+But we’ll also be at the Crystal Lakes boat docks.

 At this time no colleges or universities are offering credits.